a-r-d/a-r-d.github.io/_posts/2023-06-08-semantic-search-and-unsupervised-learning-powering-saymore-ai.markdown

 ## What else can you do with the vectors?

-So going back to the vectors, I have classified the transcripts and I know which ones contain "PRODUCT_FEEDBACK".
+So going back to the vectors, I have classified the transcripts and I know which ones contain "PRODUCT_FEEDBACK" or "RECOGNIZED_DESCRIPTION" which are both useful to my analysis.

 I can do now do what people are calling ["generative questioning and answering"](https://docs.pinecone.io/docs/examples) with my dataset.
 Meaning that I can ask a question, convert that to a vector and then semantically search for documents related to my question, and then feed the entire context into GPT to get some kind of analysis about my question from the relevant documents.